bfansports/aws-lambda-python-local/README.md

 # Dev, Create, Deploy and Test API Gateway + Python Lambda Functions

-This repository provides a framework for writing, packaging, and deploying lambda functions to AWS.
+This repository provides a framework for writing, packaging, and deploying Python lambda functions to AWS.

 You can also auto create, update and deploy your API on AWS API Gateway.
 You can also test connectivity to it.